MyraxByte/react-vite-template/README.md

 ## <a name="2">Commands</a>

-1. Generate a build file in the /public folder: `npm run build:checksum`
-2. Simplified commit via terminal: `npm run commit`
+1. Simplified commit via terminal: `npm run commit`
-3. Increase the version of the application, update app.json, and generate CHANGELOG.md:
+2. Increase the version of the application, update app.json, and generate CHANGELOG.md:

     - `npm run release`
-    - `npm run release:alpha` - for alpha versions
-    - `npm run release:beta` - for beta versions
-    - `npm run release:patch` - for patch versions
-    - `npm run release:minor` - for minor versions
-    - `npm run release:major` - for major versions

     > After these commands, you must call `git push --follow-tags origin develop` to push the version tag to GitHub.

 ## <a name="3">Git Workflow Rules</a>